matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 |  | multi_gnss | 90 | 11.1% | 0% | 0.280 |
 |  | **precise** | 90 | 13.3% | **27.8%** | 0.235 |

 *Note: Degeneracy concentrates in OPTIMAL_100 (smallest station subset, least uniform distance coverage) and phase_alignment (more sensitive to noise).
 Precise mode shows highest low-R² rate, likely due to reduced noise amplifying fit sensitivity to distance-sampling gaps.
-These patterns confirm that fit quality is primarily a function of data support geometry, not physical altitude effects.*
+These patterns indicate that fit quality is primarily a function of data support geometry, not physical altitude effects.*

     Scientific Interpretation: What Altitude-Invariance Means

-    **Atmospheric/Site-Dependent Hypothesis (Rejected):** If the observed correlation structure were primarily driven by residual atmospheric propagation errors, local multipath, or hydrological loading, one would expect:
+    **Atmospheric/Site-Dependent Hypothesis (Disfavored):** If the observed correlation structure were primarily driven by residual atmospheric propagation errors, local multipath, or hydrological loading, one would expect:

         - Systematic λ variation with altitude (low-altitude stations sample thicker tropospheric columns with higher water vapor variability)